Do 97% of Climate Scientists Really Agree?

 An Energy Thought Leader.
 Epstein has written articles for the Wall Street Journal, Forbes, Investor’s Business Daily, the Washington Times, the San Francisco Chronicle, Detroit Free Press, Houston Chronicle, Chicago Sun-Times, and dozens of other prominent publications.
 His work has also been featured in Rolling Stone, the Daily Caller, Al Jazeera, Press-Enterprise, National Review, and Oil and Gas Journal, and his views on philosophy, business, and energy have also been featured in 10 books, including Why Businessmen Need Philosophy.

 Epstein is the president and founder of the Center for Industrial Progress, a for-profit think tank that aims to “inspire Americans to embrace industrial progress as a cultural ideal.”
-He is also a principal blogger for MasterResource, the leading free-market energy blog, and he hosts a monthly podcast called, Power Hour, that highlights discussions with the nation’s leading energy thinkers.
+He also hosts a weekly podcast called, Power Hour, that highlights discussions with the nation’s leading energy thinkers.

 The Moral Case for Fossil Fuels.
 This speech introduces audiences to a new, moral case for fossil fuels.
 Epstein, a philosopher and energy expert, makes the case that the guiding principle of energy and environmental decisions should be human flourishing—and that if we look at the whole picture, human flourishing requires that we use more fossil fuels not less.